University Administration & Faculty

 Moravian College, PA, USA

-- Reach out to students on your campus with this content and encourage them to apply for the Millennium Fellowship as soon as possible (as applications are reviewed on a rolling basis - final deadline to apply is May 20th).
+Reach out to students on your campus with this content and encourage them to apply for the Millennium Fellowship as soon as possible (as applications are reviewed on a rolling basis).
 You are seeking 8-20+ Millennium Fellows for your campus, including two students to serve as Campus Directors.
 Competitive cohorts typically have 15-20 or more applications.

-- When students apply for the program, they are asked to provide a reference.
+When students apply for the program, they are asked to provide a reference.
 Ensure your student leaders have strong references (from you or colleagues on campus).
-These must be received by May 20th.

 Undergraduates must apply individually to the Millennium Fellowship.
 If more than one student is working on a project together, they can copy/paste relevant answers pertaining to project description/intended outcomes in their applications.
 The application does require an academic reference.
 On some campuses multiple faculty/staff provide these, while on others one person provides these references for all applicants.
 Either option is acceptable.